Hip to Be Square: Sesame Street

 The popular children's show Sesame Street created an educational parody of the song called "Hip to Be a Square" and used it during a cartoon portion of the program.
 Lewis said of the parody, "they contacted our publisher about doing it, and we were happy to let 'em.
 I think it's sweet."

+Trolls: Fun Fair Surprise

+A cover of the song is featured in the Trolls movie franchise spin-off web series, Trolls: Fun Fair Surprise, performed by James Arnold Taylor as Branch.